 - Medications: I always ask my patients about the medications they take, including antibiotics, NSAIDS, aspirin, steroids, laxatives, birth control pills, and acid blocking medicines.
 All of these medications can affect the gut flora and lining of the digestive tract.

-- Improper Carbohydrate Metabolism: If your body has difficulty digesting and metabolizing carbohydrates, it can contribute to increased intestinal permeability (leaky gut syndrome) which can trigger IBS.
+- Improper carbohydrate metabolism: If your body has difficulty digesting and metabolizing carbohydrates, it can contribute to increased intestinal permeability, which can trigger IBS.

 The Best IBS Treatment Is Eliminating Gluten